paulross/PythonExtensionPatterns/README.rst

 The full documentation is on
 `Read the Docs <http://pythonextensionpatterns.readthedocs.org/en/latest/index.html>`_.

-Code examples and documentation source are right here on GitHub.
+Code examples and documentation source are `on GitHub <https://github.com/paulross/PythonExtensionPatterns>`_.

 ==================
 Videos